airflow-scheduled-job

 Patching Airflow to stress-test DAG parsing using relevant environment variables

-Log back into the UI as admin.
+Make sure you are still logged in as admin.
 The demo also created a third DAG in the ConfigMap, called dag_factory.py, which was not mounted to the cluster and therefore does not appear in the UI.
 This DAG can be used to create a number of individual DAGs on-the-fly, thus allowing a certain degree of stress-testing of the DAG scan/register steps (the generated DAGs themselves are trivial and so this approach will not really increase the burden of DAG parsing).
 To show these individual DAGs in the overall list (and to remove the existing ones), adjust the volumeMounts as shown below.
 The patch also sets some environment variables that can be used to change the frequency of certain operations.
 The descriptions can be found here: https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html.

 ---